kevintruong/til/File-System,-Part-4:-Working-with-directories.md

 ## Why would I want to set a directory's sticky bit?

 When a directory's sticky bit is set only the file's owner, the directory's owner, and the root user can rename (or delete) the file.
-This is useful when multiple users have write access to a common directory
+This is useful when multiple users have write access to a common directory.

 A common use of the sticky bit is for the shared and writable `/tmp` directory.

 ## Why do shell and script programs start with `#!/usr/bin/env python` ?
 Ans: For portability!
-While it is possible to write the fully qualified path to a python or perl interpreter, this approach is not portable because you may have installed python in a different directory me.
+While it is possible to write the fully qualified path to a python or perl interpreter, this approach is not portable because you may have installed python in a different directory.

 To overcome this use the `env` utility is used to find and execute the program on the user's path.
 The env utility itself has historically been stored in `/usr/bin` - and it must be specified with an absolute path.